 It is possible to recall a submitted assignment.

-- Place a check mark corresponding to the assignments which you would like to recall.
+- Place a check mark next to the assignment you want to edit, then click on the Recall button.

 Note: Only those assignments which have not been assessed or saved by the assessor(s) can be recalled.

-- Click on Assignments located in the left menu to see list of assignments that have been submitted.
+- Click on Assignments in the side menu below.

-- Click on the link for the assignment you want to review.
+- Click on the name of the Assignment you want to view.

-- Walk-in help is available in Central Hower 312.
+- Walk-in help is available in Zook 238.

 Announcements and messages may be sent in several ways.